 About Us

-Steam Mills Cakes & Bakes is a small, home-run online bakery nestled in the heart of Somerset.
-We specialise in delivering handcrafted treats straight to your door, with a particular passion for rich brownies and our signature tiffin.
+Hello, I'm Liz and I am the owner, the baker and everything else behind Steam Mills Cakes & Bakes.
+Despite the name, Steam Mills isn't a big bakery but just me, baking from my home kitchen in Somerset.
+We specialise in delivering handcrafted treats straight to your door, with a particular passion for rich brownies.

-Every bake is made fresh to order using premium ingredients—Belgian chocolate, British butter, free-range eggs, and organic produce wherever possible.
+Every bake is made fresh to order using premium ingredients-Belgian chocolate, West Country butter, free-range eggs, and organic produce wherever possible.
 Quality and care are at the heart of everything we do.

 Steam Mills Bakery, our family baking business, dates back to the 1930s, when Walter Bertram Gregory (known as WB) and his wife Dorothy began making fresh bread in Midsomer Norton.
 Built beside an old steam-powered sawmill, the bakery took its name from the lane that led to a nearby farm.